Lusitanian Basin: Paleontology

 The Lusitanian basin Triassic to Cretaceous rocks provided thousands of fossils, from plants, microfossils, invertebrates and vertebrates.
 The most productive formations are the Late Jurassic Lourinhã Formation, Alcobaça Formation, and Montejunto Formation and the Cretaceous Papo Seco Formation.
-This includes an outstanding abundance of Jurassic mammals and bones and tracks of dinosaurs.
+This includes an outstanding abundance of Jurassic mammals, and dinosaur fossils and trackways.

 Regional stratigraphy

 The Lusitanian Basin is a late Triassic rift basin is filled with synrift siliciclastics and capped by post-rift evaporites.
 In the late Triassic, there was deposition of fluvial sand and clay that eventually evolved into deposition of shallow marine dolomites during the lower and middle Jurassic.
 These sediments are known as the Silves, Dagorda, and Coimbra Formations.
 Deposition of Carbonates of the Brenha and Candieros Formations are in shelf, ramp, and sub-marine fan environments and filled the basin during the early and middle Jurassic.
 The carbonate formations are commonly interbedded with shale and there are local turbidite beds also present.
 Below the halite-bearing evaporites that compose the Dagorda formation are the synrift continental siliciclastics of the Silves formation.
 Above the Dagorda formation is the post-rift carbonate shelf environment—the Coimbra dolomite, Brenha limestone, and Cardieros carbonate grainstone.
 A substantial unconformity, associated with significant tectonic activity, characterizes the top of the sequence.
 The carbonate shelf environment is still present in the Upper Jurassic—characterized by the Montejunto grainstone and reef facies, Cabacos organic-rich limestone (capped by anhydrite).
 Above this sequence, deposition is dominated by the siliciclastics from the Meseta highlands.
 The Abadia formation is composed of shale, marl, siltstone, and minimal sandstone.
 The rest of the Upper Jurassic and Cretaceous is dominated by westward-prograding continental clastics.